Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 [Easy Admin] is a module for [Omeka S] that allows to manage Omeka from the admin interface:

-- launch simple tasks, that can be any job of any module;
 - install modules;
-- update modules;
+- update modules (in a future version);
-- maintenance state;
+- maintenance state (in a future version);
-- checks database and files.
+- checks database and files;

-Note: the maintenance is currently managed by module [Maintenance].
-It will be included soon.
+- launch simple tasks, that can be any job of any module.

 Checks and fixes that are doable: